 - Website 3 – $120 / mo (2GB RAM, 2 Core CPU, 60GB storage)

 - Website 4 – $200 / mo (4GB RAM, 2 Core CPU, 80GB storage)

 Currently, I can’t find any reference to bandwidth limits on Agathon, and they don’t charge based on visitor numbers.
 Billing is monthly rather than annually.

-However, Agathon does offer a more hands-on service, especially when it comes to WordPress.
+That said, Agathon does offer a more hands-on service, especially when it comes to WordPress.
 So if you have issues with your WordPress site that only require a few minutes of work, they can usually help out.
 Whether this is worth the price premium is of course up to you, but their pricing is much more reasonable compared to some of the others in our list.

 Cloudways vs BigScoots

 BigScoots is another popular managed WordPress host that a number of my blogger friends use.
 Their service is actually fully managed, which means they handle everything for you, including backups and plugin updates.
 Their support team is also on hand to help you with any WordPress or hosting issues you have.
 And, if you wish, you can still get your hands dirty with full SSH and FTP access, as well as staging.